 GRE Exam Details

 The GRE is a generalized test that isn’t related to any particular discipline or field.
 It has been designing to evaluate skills that you’ve already picked up over the years.
 This allows a wide range of universities to use it to benchmark applicants from diverse backgrounds applying to a big mix of degrees.
+If you were to look at the overall GRE exam pattern, it has 3 sections: Analytical Writing, Verbal Reasoning and Quantitative Reasoning.

 1. Verbal reasoning